joshuamccluskey/data-structures-and-algorithms-java/challengesreadmes/challenge-16/README.md

 Took the recursive approach to find the max value going back and forth between the left and the right.

-Big O notation: Time Complexity O(n) and Auxillary Space complexity O(n).
+Big O notation: Time Complexity O(n) and Auxiliary Space complexity O(n).

 #### Work Time: 2 hours